Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Numerical Results

 Our experiments are based on a stock market model where the unobservable drift $(\drift_t)_{t\in[0,T]}$ follows an Ornstein-Uhlenbeck process as given in \eqref{drift} whereas the volatility is known and constant.
 For simplicity, we assume that there is only one risky asset in the market, i.e. $\nAktien=1$.

 If not stated otherwise our numerical experiments are based on model parameters as given in Table \ref{parameter}.
-We note that in our paper \cite{Gabih et al (2022) Nirvana} we show that for these model parameters the optimization problem is well-posed and also provide more numerical results about well posedness.
+The parameter of the utility function is chosen to be negative, $\theta=-0.3$.
+This corresponds to an investor which is more risk averse than a log-utility maximizing investor trading the Kelly portfolio.
+This is the relevant case for most investors.
+Note that for a negative $\theta$ the optimization problem is always well-posed, see our paper \cite{Gabih et al (2022) Nirvana}.

 The mean and variance of the initial value $\drift_0$ of the drift are the parameters of the stationary distribution of the drift process which is known to be Gaussian with mean $\revlevel$ and variance ${\sigma_{\drift}^2}/{(2\revspeed)}$.
-Hence the drift process $\drift$ is stationary on $[0,\infty)$ and for the chosen parameters there is a $90\%$ probability for values in the interval $(-0.80,0.80)$ centered at $\revlevel=0$.
+Hence the drift process $\drift$ is stationary on $[0,\infty)$ and for the chosen parameters there is a $90\%$ probability for values in the interval $(-0.75,0.85)$ centered at $\revlevel=0.05$, and a probability around 2/3 for values in $(0.35,0.45)$.
 The filter processes $\Mpro^H$ and $\Qpro^H$ are also initialized with the stationary mean and variance modeling partially informed investors which only know the model parameters but have no additional prior knowledge about the drift.
-The volatility $\volexp$ of the continuous-time expert opinions $\contexp$ is chosen as $0.1$ and smaller than the volatility $\volR=0.25$ of the return process $R$.
+The volatility $\volexp$ of the continuous-time expert opinions $\contexp$ is chosen as $0.2$ and slightly smaller than the volatility $\volR=0.25$ of the return process $R$.
 Hence the observations of $\contexp$ are more informative than those of the returns $R$.